Stewart Wood, Baron Wood of Anfield: Parliamentary career

 On 15 January 2011, Wood was created a life peer with the title Baron Wood of Anfield, of Tonbridge in the County of Kent, and was introduced in the House of Lords on 18 January 2011, where he sits as a Labour peer.
 From 2011 to 2015 he served as a Shadow Minister without Portfolio.
+In July 2026 he was appointed as Parliamentary Under-Secretary of State at the Foreign, Commonwealth and Development Office, with responsibility for Europe and Central Asia.

 Writing

 Wood's research and writing focuses on contemporary political economy in Europe, German politics, American politics, and public policy issues around industrial policy & the future of the welfare state.
 He worked with the think tank Policy Network on the concept of pre-distribution as a means to tackle what Ed Miliband has described as 'the growing crisis in living standards'.
 The announcement that pre-distribution would become a cornerstone of the UK Labour Party's economic policy was jokingly mocked by Prime Minister David Cameron during Prime Minister's Questions in the House of Commons.